Leading Edge Inflatable Kite Setup in 7 Simple Steps

 Wind Speed

-Before you arrive at your kite spot you should have a good idea of what the wind forecast is for the day.
+Before you arrive at your kite spot you should have an idea of what the wind forecast will be.
 Online sources such as Windguru and XC Weather will provide you with a good indication from within 2-3 days.
 What’s the basic rule with kite size and wind speed?
 I’m sure you guessed it.
 As the wind speed increases, the size of your kite decreases, this being the most effective way to moderate the kite’s power.
 This is the same in both windsurfing and sailing, where you put on a different size sail, or reduce the sail’s surface area, also known as reefing.
 Let’s assume an average riders weight of 80kg, and see how this stacks up in different wind speeds.

 Wind Speed (knots) 8 – 15 15 -25 25 – 40 40 +